-When it comes to your dog’s health, one of the biggest issues areas overlooked is the mouth – and in no way should it be.
-Indeed, dental disease is the no. 1 health issues in dogs.
-And if it goes undetected, the implications can go beyond the mouth.
-Not only, will your pup suffer from swollen gums, loose teeth, tissue destruction and bone loss but the bad bacteria that is overtaking your dog’s mouth, can also wreak havoc on the rest of your dog’s body by seeping into the bloodstream.
-The heart, liver and kidneys could be affected.
+When it comes to your dog’s health, one of the biggest areas overlooked is the mouth — and it can be detrimental to their wellbeing.
+Indeed, dental disease is the no. 1 health issues dogs face, with over 80% of them having it by the age of three.
+Not only can our four-legged friends suffer from swollen gums, loose teeth, tissue destruction, and bone loss, but the bad bacteria overtaking their mouth can seep into their bloodstream and affect the heart, liver and kidneys.
+It can even be deadly.

-Fortunately, periodical disease is preventable.
-And while it starts at home, with regular dental care, including brushing your dog’s teeth, along with using dental products, like our Bye, Bye Dog Breath dental power and dental sticks, pet owners also need to have regular dental cleanings at the vet to reduce and delay plaque and tartar build-up.
+Fortunately, dental disease is manageable and preventable.
+While it starts at home, with regular dental care, including brushing your dog’s teeth, along with using dental products, like our Bye, Bye Dog Breath dental power and dental sticks, dog parents also need to have regular dental cleanings at the vet to reduce and delay plaque and tartar build-up.

-We spoke to Dr. Stapleton at Barrington Animal Hospital in Illinois about some of the top questions pertaining to dog dental care.
+We spoke to Dr. Stapleton at Barrington Animal Hospital about some of the top questions pertaining to dog dental care.

 TDL: What do good gums look like?